A crucial aspect of creating automations is which conditions to include. Conditions are filters that a trigger action must meet in order to fire.

-- Passive conditions don't imply an action has taken place.
-For example, the condition “Deal creator is me” is passive, since the deal doesn't need to change for it to be true.
+- Passive conditions don’t imply an action has taken place.
+For example, the condition “Deal creator is me” is passive, since the deal doesn’t need to change to be true.

 - Active conditions require an action to have taken place.
 For example, “Person label has changed to cold”, means someone has changed the label to cold.

-This distinction is particularly important for automation troubleshooting.
-If an automation you've created is not working, try asking the following questions:
+This distinction is especially important for automation troubleshooting.
+If an automation you’ve created is not working, ask the following questions:

 What action should trigger this automation?